Table of Contents

 Create a Date/Time Field

-If you don’t have one already, create a date/time field in the Events object.
+If you don’t have one already, create a Date/Time field in the Events table.

 Format Date for International Attendees

-Now that you have a date field, you can start creating the different date formats you’ll need.
+Now that you have a Date/Time field, you can start creating the different date formats you’ll need.

-1. Create a text formula and call it “International Date Format.”
+1. Create a text formula and name it “International Date Format.”

 2. Use the following formula: